XRPLF/xrpl-dev-portal/content/concept-amendments.md

 | [MultiSign](#multisign)               | v0.31.0    | [Enabled: 2016-06-27](https://xrpcharts.ripple.com/#/transactions/168F8B15F643395E59B9977FC99D6310E8708111C85659A9BAF8B9222EEAC5A7 "BADGE_GREEN") |
 | [FeeEscalation](#feeescalation)       | v0.31.0    | [Enabled: 2016-05-19](https://xrpcharts.ripple.com/#/transactions/5B1F1E8E791A9C243DD728680F108FEF1F28F21BA3B202B8F66E7833CA71D3C3 "BADGE_GREEN") |

 **Note:** In many cases, an incomplete version of the code for an amendment is present in previous versions of the software.
 The "Introduced" version in the table above is the first stable version.
+The value "N/A" indicates that the amendment is not yet considered stable.

 ## CryptoConditions